ArchivesServer/archivesserver.github.io/README.md

 # About

 I am a long time table-top gamer and IT nerd, that loves exploring new games and technology.
 Which is why the subject matter of this site appeals to me so much.
-As I begin this adventure digging deeper into the lore of Android and Netrunner, I decided to create and research this project to document my journey and provide an ongoing resource for others.
+As I begin this adventure digging deeper into the lore of Android and Netrunner, this server will document my journey and provide an ongoing resource for others.
 I don't know how long this will take me or whether I'll ever finish, but I'm looking forward to the discoveries along the way... while also learning more about Git and markdown.

 # Small Print